wallarm/product-documentation/docs/4.0/updating-migrating/older-versions/what-is-new.md

 * Analysis of request sources is now performed only in the `safe_blocking` and `block` modes.

     * If the Wallarm node operating in the `off` or `monitoring` mode detects the request originating from the [denylisted](../../user-guides/ip-lists/denylist.md) IP, it does not block this request.
-    * Wallarm node operating in the `monitoring` mode uploads all the attacks originating from the [whitelisted IP addresses](../../user-guides/ip-lists/whitelist.md) to the Wallarm Cloud.
+    * Wallarm node operating in the `monitoring` mode uploads all the attacks originating from the [allowlisted IP addresses](../../user-guides/ip-lists/allowlist.md) to the Wallarm Cloud.

 [More details on Wallarm node modes →](../../admin-en/configure-wallarm-mode.md)